Automatic operations

 Cash discount processing allows the merchant to be prompted for confirmation before applying the non-cash adjustment to the transaction.
 This prompt is configurable.

-Non-cash adjustment is applied to the total amount of the transaction (including all taxes, fees and tip) if the parameter CASHDISCPERC (the cash discount percentage setting) is different than zero.
+Non-cash adjustment is applied to the total amount of the transaction (including taxes, fees, and tip) if the parameter CASHDISCPERC (the cash discount percentage setting) is nonzero.
 When applicable, this adjustment can still be waived by the merchant if prompting is active (CASHDISCOPT=1) and the merchant chooses not to apply the adjustment.